 Foltz was named Big Ten Special Teams Player of the Week after his performance against McNeese State.
 He averaged 51.2 yards per punt and trapped the Cowboys inside their 20-yard line four times.
-Against Northwestern, all five of Foltz’s punts pinned the Wildcats inside the own 20-yard line.
-Foltz stood out against Purdue, averaging 43.2 yards per punt, with three punts of more than 50 yards.
-He pinned the Boilermakes inside their own 20 three times, and inside the 10 twice.
+Against Northwestern, all five of Foltz’s punts pinned the Wildcats inside their own 20-yard line.
+Foltz had three punts of more than 50 yards against Purdue, pinning the Boilermakers inside their own 20 three times, and inside the 10 twice.

 Foltz ran 14 yards for a first down on a fake punt at Wisconsin and also had a career-long 70-yard punt in the fourth quarter.
-Foltz averaged 44.7 yards per punt in the Holiday Bowl, including an NU bowl-record 64-yard punt.
-He downed four punts inside the USC 20.
+He averaged 44.7 yards per punt in the Holiday Bowl, including an NU bowl-record 64-yard punt.

 2013 (Redshirt Freshman)

 Foltz started all 13 games and averaged 41.6 yards per punt, with 16 punts of at least 50 yards.
 He downed 22 punts inside the opposition’s 20-yard line.
 Foltz’s punting also helped Nebraska’s punt coverage unit allow an average of just 8.1 yards on 15 punt returns.
 Foltz pinned Penn State inside its own 20 four times, while pinning three punts inside the 20 against both Purdue and Northwestern.
 Foltz had a season-long 64-yard punt at Michigan.